A lot or a little?

-Ironside offers smart, story-driven drama that relies more on Ironside's ability to think about the details of a case rather than simply chase after criminals.
+This series offers smart, story-driven drama that relies more on Ironside's ability to think about the details of a case rather than simply chase after criminals.
 As a result, the fact that he is active in law enforcement despite being in a wheelchair (which makes his character unique, even by today's standards) becomes an ever-present, but secondary, issue.

-It's not the most action-packed of shows, but it's still entertaining.
+Ironside isn't the most action-packed of shows, but it's still entertaining.
 Ironside himself is pretty likable, too, despite his tough, surly, and often-humorless approach to life.
 Despite being set in the late 1960s and early '70s, many of the stories are still as interesting today as they were back then.
 Fans of the classic police procedural will definitely find it worth watching.

 Families can talk about what makes certain pop culture characters unique.
 Is it their personalities?
 Their life stories?
 Their personal attributes?